Prof. dr. Jan-Willem van Prooijen

 Other news from Prof. van Prooijen's research group:

-In September 2023, Selen Goksal has started with her PhD project on the psychological basis of ideological punishment.
-The project will take place at the VU’s department of Experimental and Applied Psychology, and she is being supervised by Prof. van Prooijen and Dr. Giuliana Spadaro.
+In September 2024, Zhaoquan Yu has started with her PhD project on the psychology of punishment at the department of Experimental and Applied Psychology at VU Amsterdam.
+She is being supported by a CSC scholarship.
+Her supervisors are Prof. van Prooijen and Prof. van Lange.